 If your using with an automation system or in commercial with more than 16 cameras you will consider using a NVR which means Network Video Recorder and IP cameras.
 These are used within a network where cameras are connected using Ethernet cable for power and video.

-Standard, HD, SDI, TVI and HD-SDi connect via coax and BNC with a separate power feed.
+Standard TVL and AHD cameras connect to the recorder via coax cable and power.
+TVI cameras work via one coaxial cable for power and video.
 Data cable can be adapted although we always recommend installing coax for these types of cameras where possible.
-IP cameras connect via data cable.
+IP cameras connect via ethernet data cabling cat 5/6.

 These are the most popular camera available in White or Black and weather proof.